Johann Nepomuk Hummel: Career

-In 1804, Hummel became Konzertmeister to Nikolaus II, Prince Esterházy's estate at Eisenstadt.
+In 1804, Haydn appointed Hummel as his successor as Konzertmeister of Nikolaus II, Prince Esterházy's estate at Eisenstadt.
 Although he had taken over many of the duties of Kapellmeister because Haydn's health did not permit him to perform them himself, he continued to be known simply as the Konzertmeister out of respect to Haydn, receiving the title of Kapellmeister, or music director, to the Eisenstadt court only after the older composer died in May 1809.
 He remained in the service of Prince Esterházy for seven years altogether before being dismissed in May 1811 for neglecting his duties.

 Hummel later held the positions of Kapellmeister in Stuttgart from 1816 to 1818 and in Weimar from 1819 to 1837, where he formed a friendship with Goethe.
 Hummel brought one of the first musicians' pension schemes into existence, giving benefit concert tours to help raise funds.
 In his fight against unethical music publishers, Hummel also was a key figure in establishing the principles of intellectual property and copyright law.

 In 1825, the Parisian music-publishing firm of Aristide Farrenc announced that it had acquired the French publishing rights for all future works by Hummel.
 In 1830, Hummel gave three concerts in Paris; at one of them, a rondo by Hummel was performed by Aristide Farrenc's wife, the composer Louise Farrenc, who also "sought Hummel's comments on her keyboard technique".

 In 1832, at the age of 54 and in failing health, Hummel began to devote less energy to his duties as music director at Weimar.
 In addition, after Goethe's death in March 1832 he had less contact with local theatrical circles and as a result was in partial retirement from 1832 until his death in 1837.